Big 12 Conference: Rivalries

-Rivalries (primarily in football) mostly predate the conference.
-The Kansas–Missouri rivalry was the longest running, the longest west of the Mississippi and the second longest in college football.
+The Big 12 is known for rivalries (primarily in football) that mostly predate the conference.
+The Kansas-Missouri rivalry was the longest running, the longest west of the Mississippi, and the second longest in college football, dating back to the Missouri Valley Intercollegiate Athletic Association before evolving into the Big Eight.
 It was played 119 times before Missouri left the Big 12.
 As of October 2012, the University of Kansas' athletic department had not accepted Missouri's invitations to play inter-conference rivalry games, putting the rivalry on hold.
 Sports clubs sponsored by the two universities continued to play each other.
 Kansas and Missouri renewed the rivalry in men's basketball starting in December 2021, and have announced that they will meet again in football in 2025.

-The rivalry between TCU and Baylor, known as the Revivalry is also one of the longest running in college football, with the two universities having played each other — largely as Southwest Conference members — 114 times since 1899.
-Following the 2022 game, TCU leads the series 58–53–7.
+The rivalry between TCU and Baylor, known as the Revivalry is also one of the longest running in college football, with the two universities having played each other — largely as Southwest Conference members — 120 times since 1899.
+Following the 2024 game, TCU leads the series 59–54–7.

-The Oklahoma-Texas rivalry, the Red River Showdown is one year younger and has been played 108 times.
-This was a major rivalry decades before they were both in the conference, starting the year after the Revivalry in 1900.
-Following the 2022 game, Texas leads this rivalry 63–50–5.
+After the conference's 2024 expansion, only four rivalries were "protected" (i.e., guaranteed of being played each season)—Arizona–Arizona State, Baylor–TCU, BYU–Utah, and Kansas–Kansas State.
+These are highlighted in bold in the table below.

-Some of the longstanding football rivalries between Big 12 universities include:
+Some of the football rivalries between Big 12 universities include: